alpacaaa/alpacaaa.github.io/2013-10-06-service-chooser-sample-app.md

         }
     });

-We're **overriding** the default `IndexRoute` implementation, that Ember was using before, and declaring our own.
+We're **implementing** `IndexRoute` now, so the default implementation that Ember was using before is no longer needed.
 It will work identically because we're defining just a single method, the only difference being our template will have some data to consume now.

 ### Make the template dynamic